joanpablo/transfer_learning/README.md

 # Transfer Learning
-A simple project about how to train a neural network with very few samples (500 images per class and 4 classes) using Transfer Learning in Keras &amp; Tensorflow.
+A simple project about how to train a neural network with very few samples (about 300 images per class and 4 classes) using Transfer Learning in Keras &amp; Tensorflow.

 In this project I use a pre trained Neural Network as a features extractor and them